SevenOverBravo/Big-Data-Basketball-Analytics-Project/README.md

 | LASSO | Obtain optimal penalty factor (lambda) using m-fold cross validation and implement it when regressing on in-sample data |
 | Principal Component Analysis (PCA) | Obtain scree plot of PCs and keep minimum amount to encompass 95% of variation |

+Since OLS is poor at creating predictive models due to the variance introduced by its large estimates, it will be used as a comparison tool for the other three regressions (which are more equipped to handle predictive models due to their additional methods reducing variance) rather than a legitimate model unto itself.

 ### Classification of Season Quality and Final Analysis

 Once the out-of-sample estimates have been calculated, they'll be compared against their true counterparts to access prediction accuracy.
 Since season quality is the underlying factor in this analysis, the means and standard deviations for each of the true values of the efficiency metric differentials were tabulated, with season quality being determined as such: